ARMmbed/mbed-os-5-docs/docs/tutorials/mesh/quick_start_build.md

     }
 ```

-In the application you need to choose from two supported interface classes:
+In the application, you need to choose from two supported interface classes:

 - For 6LoWPAN-ND based network use `LoWPANNDInterface`
 - For Thread based network use `ThreadInterface`